MikeCook9994/5th-Edition-Hombrew/Subclasses/Thaumaturge/Osteomancy.md

   **knowledge.** The target of the triggering spell may add the number rolled on the die when you cast your bones to the one Intelligence, Wisdom, or Charisma check that they make within the next minute that they are not already proficient in.

   **fate.** You may replace a d20 roll made as a result of the spell's casting (e.g. an attack roll or saving throw) with the result of the number rolled on the die when you cast your bones.

-  **luck.** Roll a d100.
-If the result is greater than the number rolled on the die when you cast your bones, you may choose any of the other effects presented in this feature and gain its benefit.
-You may choose the value of the die referenced in the chosen effect's description.

 ## Fast Reader
 *6th-level Osteomancy Feature*